tc39/notes/meetings/2018-03/mar-22.md

 ## 7.iv Test262 Status Updates (15m)
 (Leo Balter and Valerie Young)

-LBR: I like to have Valerie Young presenting the latest updates, as she did very nice summary for it.
+LEO: I like to have Valerie Young presenting the latest updates, as she did very nice summary for it.

 VYG: (updates)